Safety & Security

 The Eagle Alert System is designed to provide notification and instruction to students, faculty and staff in the event of an emergency on campus, including severe weather that results in cancellation of classes.
 The mass notification system will only be used to send critical safety information to the Edgewood College Community.

-In compliance with the U.S. Department of Education and according to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Edgewood College makes public annual crime statistics as they relate to our campus.
+In compliance with the U.S. Department of Education and according to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Edgewood College makes public Annual Security and Fire Safety Reports as they relate to our campus.
 In addition, the Dean of Students Office works closely with the Security Department to ensure that students are safe and free from sexual violence and gender discrimination.
+Printed copies of Annual Security and Fire Safety Reports are available upon request.
+Please call (608) 663-4321.

 Numbers to Know